 Many default functions are controlled via the Server Settings menu, including standard ResourceFirst system defaults (such as session timeout and page row count), Time tracking settings, thresholds for demand and forecast color coding, and report server settings.

-The Server Settings menu can be accessed by going to the Administration Center (the wrench icon) and clicking the first tab (Server Settings).
+The Server Settings menu can be accessed by clicking Administration->Server Settings).

 There are seven main sections in the Server Settings Menu.
 Use the +/- controls to expand/collapse each section and scroll bar to navigate if needed within a section.

 - Color Options